-Many schools are currently renovating or changing their training and performing venues.
-We should assume that the people constructing/renovating the building often do not have a circus perspective.
+Many schools are currently renovating or changing their training We should that performing venues. assume the constructing/renovating the building often do not have a circus perspective.
 The dimensions of the spaces, such as the corridors or lifts, the heights of the halls, the anchor points in the halls, the disciplines that each hall can accommodate are often not discussed with the riggers, who are not engaged in the discussion with the architects.
 It is complicated because there are many different and often conflicting interests and there is not often the overlap of knowledge between circus, engineering and architecture.
-One of the riggers in this project however, Thomas Loriaux, does have that overlap in expertise and has been involved with the building and adapting different spaces for circus.
+One of the riggers in this project, however, Thomas Loriaux, does have that overlap in expertise and has been involved with the building and adapting different spaces for circus.